TrashPandaCode/reports/pmpt-bv-final/chapters/abstract-introduction.typ

   Reverberation times are traditionally measured by exciting a room with a loud sound signal and recording its acoustic response for subsequent analysis, as described in @rev_man_meas.
 This procedure is time-consuming, which limits its applicability in scenarios requiring real-time or near real-time acoustic processing, such as _augmented reality_ (AR), _mixed reality_ (MR), or _extended reality_ (XR) applications @jambrosicReverberationTimeMeasuring2008.

   Current approaches address this issue by pre-recording a room's reverberation time.
 However, this limits their flexibility and adaptability, as such measurements are tied to specific locations and static room configurations @zotterAmbisonicsPractical3D2019.
 Modern _head-mounted displays_ (HMDs) are typically equipped with front-facing cameras capable of capturing images of the environment.
 Leveraging this capability, we propose to use artificial intelligence to predict reverberation times directly from single images of a given space.
 The objective is to simplify and accelerate the estimation process for reverberation times.
-For reasons of complexity and feasibility, this work focuses specifically on predicting frequency-dependent reverberation times for office rooms at Cologne University of Applied Sciences.
+For reasons of complexity and feasibility, this work focuses specifically on predicting frequency-dependent reverberation times for office rooms at TH Köln.
 ]